 Pros and Cons of Consumer Staples Stocks

 As with any sector, consumer staples come with their own pros and cons.
 The low volatility and predictable returns of the sector generate plenty to think about but come with some drawbacks.

 Pros of Consumer Staples Stocks

-As a result, consumer staples stocks aren’t just known for the large long-run gains that they generate; they’re also the sector that has seen the least volatility historically.
+As a result, these stocks aren’t just known for the large long-run gains that they generate; they’re also the sector that has seen the least volatility historically.
 Although stocks will rise and fall from day to day, single-session gains or declines in this group are generally minimal, making these stocks easier to predict and less likely to generate any sudden, significant declines.

-- Investing in What You Know.
 Finally, consumer staples are so named because their products are important parts of the day-to-day lives of the average consumer.
-Therefore, when you invest in consumer staples stocks, you’re investing in companies that you probably know something about.
+Therefore, when you invest in this category of stocks, you’re investing in companies that you probably know something about.